Neppington/Neppington.github.io/README.md

 # On Hosting your Resume on GitHub (and learning Technical Communication principles!)

 Are you looking for a **free, simple way** to host your resume online, and *be able to edit and update it on the fly*?
-This README tutorial will guide you through the process using the accessible, modern tools of GitHub Pages, Markdown, and Jekyll!
+This README tutorial will guide you through the process using the accessible, modern tools of GitHub Pages (part of a DVCS), Markdown (an online text syntax), and Jekyll (a static site generator)!
 You'll also gain some **insight into the modern technical communication principles** that helped bring this project to life: Andrew Etter, in his book *Modern Technical Writing: An Introduction to Software Documentation*, outlines the methodologies that influenced the usage of these specific tools that you will use to host your resume (*and bolster your technical communication toolkit*)!

 **Important note:** this README tutorial will be taught using the ***GitHub's browser client.*** This tutorial will **not** cover the console client or the desktop client variants of GitHub.